aniskoubaa/gaitech_doc/sphinx-doc/source/gapter/gapter-ros-tutorials.rst

 	user $: ssh odroid@192.168.1.100

-If prompts for password, type ``odroid``
+If prompts for password, type ``gaitech``

 ..
 NOTE::
    Before controlling Gapter, parameters need to be changed based on indoor or outdoor operation

-* Now in the same terminal type following to change parameters
+* Now in the same terminal type following to start mavproxy ground station:

 .. code-block:: bash

 	odroid $: mavproxy.py --master=/dev/ttyUSB0 --baudrate 57600 --out 192.168.x.xx:5000  --aircraft MyCopter

-You must enter your desktop's ip in place of ``192.168.x.xx``
+You must enter your desktop's IP address in place of ``192.168.x.xx``

 * You can notice heartbeat form Gapter which shows mavlink has been connected